 If you haven’t been exercising this semester, winter break is the perfect time to pick up your workout routine again (or build a new one!).
-This way you can eat whatever food you want during the holidays but still feel physically good.
+This way you can eat whatever you want during the holidays and still feel physically good.
 You don’t have to wait until the New Year to start; resolutions are overrated anyway.

-The holiday season is the time to make a difference, so spend some time giving back to your local community.
-Volunteer at organizations such as your local library, food bank, nursing homes, animal shelters, soup kitchen, etc. This looks great on college applications, especially if you’re passionate about the organization.
+The holiday season is the time to make a difference, so spend time giving back to your local community.
+Volunteer at organizations such as your local library, food bank, nursing homes, animal shelters, soup kitchens, etc. This looks great on college applications, especially if you’re passionate about the organization.
 It shows you’re ready to put time and effort into a cause greater than yourself.
 You’ll also feel good about yourself and the impact you’re making.

 8. College research